Protea comptonii: Description

 This plant is a smallish tree, 4–8 m tall, with a rounded, open crown and a trunk up to 50 cm in diameter.
 The thick, corky bark is coloured grey, it forms a layer up to 20 cm thick.
 It is a long-lived species with a generation length of 50 to 100 years.

 The inflorescences are specialised structures called pseudanthia, also known simply as flower heads, containing hundred of reduced flowers, called florets.
 The flower heads are surrounded by 'involucral bracts'; these bracts are cream-coloured and glabrous.
 Together with Protea curvata and P. rubropilosa this species has a large receptacle at the base of the flower head which has a dome-shape – this is thought to be a more basal evolutionary characteristic.
-The style is 65 to 80mm in length.
+The style is in length.

 Distribution

 In South Africa this plant occurs in two disjunct populations in the provinces of Mpumalanga (eastern) and KwaZulu-Natal (northern).
 The KwaZulu-Natal range is restricted to the hills around the town of Vryheid and the Ithala Game Reserve in the eNgotshe region around the town of Louwsburg, but as of 2019 it has become extirpated from the Vryheid hills.
 The Mpumalanga population spills over into Eswatini, where the tree grows only in the far northwest -this population is found in the hills south of the town of Barberton and southeast from Kaapsehoop, an old gold rush town -an ancient land with very special ultramafic soil.
 Protea curvata also occurs here.

 In Eswatini this tree is only found near the town of Bulembu (2001) and in the Malolotja National Park.

 The present spatial distribution of the species is fragmented into smaller subpopulations, most of these are very small, but historically it was much more common and formed large groves on grassland in the Barberton mountains.
 The remaining habitat is largely grassland fragments between timber plantations.
 Where it does still occur it is often the dominant plant, forming almost pure stands.